mohorka/big_numbers/README.md

 ## How to run 4th task?
 You need enviroment with `pyspark`.
 I used jupiter docker image, get it with:
 `docker pull jupyter/pyspark-notebook:latest`

+## How to run 5th task?
+First of all, you need a data.
+Run `poetry install` and after make some [tricks](https://www.kaggle.com/general/74235)

+run `kaggle datasets  download berkeleyearth/climate-change-earth-surface-temperature-data --unzip`.

+Now you may discover `task5.ipynb` and `scripts` sub-directory.

+`Attention`: results of geo sub-task is `img` sub-directory, they don't show up in the notebook, but you may re-run whole notebook to see them.

+Run `get_average_temperature -i input_file -c desired_city -y desired_year` to get average temperature for city in a given year.

+Run `pytest` to test main script functionality.

+Run `poetry build` to get a wheel.